jphietala/Yelp-InfoViz/dashboard/README.txt

 Visualization can be run by opening the local folder in the browser and opening index.html file.

-Visualization was tested with following browsers:
+Visualization was tested with following browsers, without internet connection:

 Google Chrome Version 78.0.3904.108 (Official Build) (64-bit).
 With Chrome you need Web Server for Chrome extension due to the fact